The Processor

 Never loses work

-A third-party API hiccup doesn’t lose a job — it gets retried, automatically, until it succeeds or escalates to a human.
+A third-party API (Application Programming Interface) hiccup doesn’t lose a job — it gets retried, automatically, until it succeeds or escalates to a human.
 Audit logs prove every step.

 Tells you before customers do